Botley, Hampshire: History

 In 1267 John of Botley, Lord of the Manor, obtained a royal charter from Henry III for holding an annual fair and weekly market in the town.
 The village did not, however, grow significantly and in 1665 the village still had a population of only 350.

-During the eighteenth century, Botley functioned as a small inland port with barges transporting coal, grain, timber and flour along the river.
+During the 18th century, Botley functioned as a small inland port with barges transporting coal, grain, timber and flour along the river.
 The first bridge over the tidal part of the river was built in 1797 and by the time of the 1801 census 614 people were residing in the village.

-During the first half of the nineteenth century, the radical journalist and political reformer William Cobbett, lived in Botley and called it "the most delightful village in the world".
+During the early 19th century, the radical journalist and political reformer William Cobbett lived in Botley and called it "the most delightful village in the world".
+From 1805, Cobbett lived initially at Botley House near Botley Mills, and then, from 1812, in a smaller house at Botley Hill.

 A corn market was opened in 1829 and a cattle market in 1836, while Botley Market Hall – today a Grade II listed building – was built in 1848.
-A new All Saints church was built nearer the village centre in 1836.
+A new church, All Saints, was built nearer the village centre in 1836.
 The National School opened in 1855 and the Recreation Ground was purchased in 1888.
 In the mid-nineteenth century the climate made south Hampshire ideal for growing strawberries and Botley became the centre for a thriving trade in strawberries.
 In 1841 Botley railway station was opened by the London and Southampton Railway Company.
 It became a major loading point for the seasonal strawberry traffic, as Botley formed the start of what is now known as the Strawberry Trail.

 Places of worship

-Botley has possessed a place of worship for at least nine hundred years.
+Botley has had a place of worship since at least the 11th century.